 By Marilyn Nutter

-Marilyn Nutter, of Greer, SC is a contributor to magazines, on-line sites, and compilations.
-She is a Bible teacher and speaker for women’s groups, a grief support facilitator, and serves on the women’s ministry team at her church.
-Visit marilynnutter.blogspot.com and www.marilynnutter.com for encouragement and inspiration to find extraordinary treasures in ordinary and challenging days.
-Links: Website: www.marilynnutter.com Blog: marilynnutter.blogspot.com LinkedIn: Marilyn Nutter Pinterest: Marilyn Marotta Nutter Facebook: Marilyn Marotta Nutter
+Marilyn Nutter is a contributor to magazines, on-line sites, and compilations.
+She is a Bible teacher, speaker for women’s groups, and serves on the women’s ministry team at her church.
+She lives in Greer, SC.
+Visit www.marilynnutter.com to find her blog and extraordinary treasures in ordinary and challenging days.
+Social Media Links: Website: www.marilynnutter.com LinkedIn: Marilyn Nutter Pinterest: Marilyn Marotta Nutter Facebook: Marilyn Marotta Nutter